There’s something for everyone as RYA Push the Boat Out gives you the chance to try sailing and windsurfing for free or low cost this May.

 With a safety boat team keeping a watchful eye, people of all ages were able to try sailing in a range of boats and windsurfing with instructors and also discover the facilities and lifestyle that the sailing club offers.
 Since Push the Boat Out Marconi Sailing Club have signed 25 new family memberships.

 “It went amazingly well, we couldn’t quite believe how many people came through the gate.
 We took around 130 people out onto the water – a record for us – and many of them went out two or three times, meaning we did well over 200 trips, which was phenomenal.”
 Graham concluded.

 How to get involved?

-Whether you’re looking to get started, already a pro sailor looking to join a club or you want to give your kids the chance to have a go themselves it couldn’t be easier to get involved in Push the Boat Out.
+Whether you’re looking to get started, already a pro sailor looking to join a boat or yacht club or you want to give your kids the chance to have a go themselves it couldn’t be easier to get involved in Push the Boat Out.

 The interactive map will tell you where the events are and what’s on offer.
 The best news is that many Push the Boat Out events are free or very low cost so it won’t break the bank.

 Find everything you need to know about Push the Boat Out this May and visit www.rya.org.uk/PTBO

 Related Articles and Guides